EMOBase/ibb-geneservice/README.md

-# Gene Service for the iBeetle-Base project
+# Gene Service for iBeetle-Base

 ## Development